EldercatSAM/TurtleDraw/README.md

 >
 > rosrun turtle_draw turtles.py

-Type what you want turtles to write in terminal
+Type what you want turtles to write in terminal(Only support specified letters)